Are Double Bonds Longer Than Single Bonds

 The Impact of Hybridization

 Another factor influencing bond length is the hybridization of the atomic orbitals.
-Hybridization refers to the mixing of atomic orbitals to form new hybrid orbitals with different shapes and energies.
+Plus, hybridization refers to the mixing of atomic orbitals to form new hybrid orbitals with different shapes and energies.
 Carbon atoms, for example, can undergo sp, sp2, or sp3 hybridization, depending on the number of sigma bonds they need to form.

 In sp3 hybridization, one s orbital and three p orbitals mix to form four sp3 hybrid orbitals, which are arranged tetrahedrally around the carbon atom.
 This type of hybridization is typically found in alkanes, where carbon atoms form single bonds with other carbon or hydrogen atoms.
 The resulting single bonds are relatively long.